hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 generations to ensure participants do not acquire multiple roles over time, thereby undermining the intended segregation.

+In addition to the state management, implementers MAY consider to implement mechanisms to prevent abrupt signature exhaustion.
+Implementations MAY consider providing a configurable warning threshold, M, which is triggered when M signatures remain.
+When the number of available signatures reaches this threshold, the system should return a signatures nearing exhaustion warning.
+This warning condition SHOULD require explicit acknowledgment from the user through a mechanism that cannot be trivially skipped.

 Lastly, costs associated with any external dependencies required by a particular solution (e.g., access to a public ledger or transparency log, providing accurate time references and synchronization mechanisms, access to